-- This is significant in that most treatment pathways generally serve women individually.
+- Helps women to meet others.
+This reduces social isolation and enhancing social support networks.
+This is significant in that most treatment pathways generally serve women individually.

 - Results show participation in such an intervention can lead to a 41% reduction in symptoms of PND and a recovery in 73% of mothers who take part.

-Meeting new people built up my confidence
+Meeting new people built up my confidence.

 This Lambeth-based programme was the first ever translation from research into practice, making it truly innovative.
 Breathe Arts Health Research’s close working relationships with teams across the borough meant that meaningful partnerships were at the heart of this programme.
 Because of the success of this pilot other London boroughs are now also seeking to offer the service.
 A new service has now been set up in the neighbouring borough of Southwark and further programmes are planned throughout 2018.